Halo Ring Designs: Make a Big Splash with a Small Ring

 Create a halo of grace with BlueStone’s halo ring designs

 At BlueStone, we never cease to surprise you with our artfully crafted jewellery and the same goes true for our halo ring collections.
-The marvellous rings we create in yellow gold and white gold will make your engagement, wedding, anniversary, and other special occasions lustrous and give you a halo of grace and beauty.
+The marvellous rings we create in gold and white gold will make your engagement, wedding, anniversary, and other special occasions lustrous and give you a halo of grace and beauty.

 When it comes to offering you the best of designs, we prefer taking the less-travelled routes and that’s why our designers have handcrafted a collection of rings with angular halos, such as the Sazerac Ring and the Classic Regal Ring.
-For those who prefer the classic halo setting with a bit of modern flair, we have the Mandarin Ring made in yellow gold with a large size rhodolite as the central stone and several tiny diamonds set around it in a circular halo.
+For those who prefer the classic halo setting with a bit of modern flair, we have the Mandarin Ring made in gold with a large size rhodolite as the central stone and several tiny diamonds set around it in a circular halo.

 More is better: Buy halo ring designs with multiple halos